Michelle Andrews

 Staff Product Designer

 I work on complex, high-stakes products where teams struggle with scale, ambiguity, and competing constraints.
-My focus is on shared foundations, decision-support workflows, and AI-assisted tools that reduce rework, align teams, and make delivery more predictable.
+My focus is shared foundations, decision-support workflows, and AI-assisted tools that reduce rework, align teams, and make delivery more predictable.

 Enterprise SaaS Design systems AI workflows Decision support